MOLST to POLST Advisory Group

 - As a first step in the transition, the Executive Office of Health and Human Services (EOHHS) and the Executive Office of Elder Affairs has engaged Auribus Consulting to assess the current MOLST process from the perspective of key stakeholders, develop a future state blueprint of a POLST Program, and facilitate procurement of an electronic registry.

-- The team from Auribus Consulting met with over 100 stakeholders from across the state to inform the first phase of work and development of the RFR for the procurement of the electronic registry.
+- The team from Auribus Consulting met with over 100 stakeholders from across the state.

 - The MOLST to POLST Advisory Group shared recommendations on a first round of key questions with the Auribus Consulting team.
 Read the recommendations here.